 Since Geauga and the other regional campus projects do not include battery storage, they must stay connected to the utility grid for the foreseeable future.
 “However, on an annual basis, the Geauga solar array will produce about 67% of the total electricity needed!”
 Misbrener underscores.
 “In my opinion, that is quite exciting!”

 With 81 prairie plant species available, they also offer sustainability benefits to help the solar system operate optimally.
 The deep roots of prairie plants promote adsorption of rainwater and cool the ground, helping the solar panels to run more efficiently.

 Overall, Misbrenner indicates that adopting solar energy is a growing trend among college campuses, but Kent State has distinguished itself as a leader.

 “The 2012 Field House array was believed to be the largest at an Ohio university at 463 kWdc at that time,” Misbrener explains. ”We are in very good company: University of Akron, University of Dayton, Ohio Northern University, Case Western Reserve University, to name just a few.”

 When it comes to green energy, Geauga Campus also operates a small wind turbine that has provided enough power to light the LED parking lot and driveway for the past eight years.

 “Kent Campus is fortunate to have forward-thinking and climate-conscious leadership to support cost-effective renewable energy and efficiency projects,” Misbrener says.

-“Solar arrays are a very effective and visible means to demonstrate our commitment to the environment.
+“Solar arrays are a very effective and visible means to demonstrate to the environment.
 The reduction in power plant emissions will certainly improve air quality and minimize some health issues from the air we all breathe.”